 The Crocus sativus is a delicate flower.
 You should harvest them at dawn when the flowers are open wide and the sun is not yet out to damage them.
 If you try and harvest later in the day, you’ll end up with brittle strands.
 Sonoran Spice Saffron is always fresh and picked bright and early, you can taste the difference!

 The Greeks are believed to be the first people who grew this tantalizing spice, which was first discovered and used during the Bronze Age.
 The majority of today’s saffron is grown in Iran, but you can find it growing throughout Europe and Asia.
 Some of the other most common countries include India, Greece, and Morocco.
 Although you can find it to be grown in the United States, the strands are not as long or as deep a red as the ones you can get from other countries.

 People have been loving this tasty spice for centuries.
 Some of its earliest fans are people we know well from history books.
 For instance, Cleopatra used to infuse her milk baths with saffron.
 The Minoan women also used it to dye their clothing and color their cosmetics.

 People take their saffron seriously.
-During the middle ages, if a person sold saffron that had been contaminated with another substance such as dirt or sawdust, you could be imprisoned or even put to death.
+During the middle ages, if a person sold saffron that had been contaminated with another substance such as dirt or sawdust, they could be imprisoned or even put to death.
 Although the consequences are no longer as severe, unfortunately, spice fraud is still common.
 Some vendors will combine their saffron with other parts of the crocus flower or marigolds and pass it off at a bargain price.

 How to Cook it?